fluentform/fluentform/readme.txt

 10. All Submission Chart by Date

 == Changelog ==

+= 3.6.3 (Date: July 3, 2020) =
+* Conditional Logic improvement (Now you can add Conditional Logic to Containers)
+* Query String php notice fixed
+* wp_date() support for older versions
+* Added "Mark as Favorite" in the entry details page
+* Email Summary Error Issue fixed
+* Taxonomies issue has been fixed for container fields
+* File Upload for drag and drop issue fixed
+* Dutch translation has been added
+* RTL support has been added for some elements

 = 3.6.22 (Date: June 19, 2020) =
 * Address Field Parser Fix